1. JOURNAL PUBLISHING SCHEDULE

 Review Papers: Review papers should be comprehensive, fully referenced expositions of subjects of general interest, including background information and detailed critical analyses of current work in the field and its significance, often with figures and drawings.
 They should be designed to serve as source materials.

-Perspectives Articles: Perspectives articles provide a brief perspective on recent developments relevant in the field of Plant Breeding.
+Perspectives Articles: Perspectives articles provide a brief perspective on recent developments in relevant fields.
 Note that these should not be full reviews, which should instead be submitted as Review Papers.

-Methods Papers: We welcome papers describing new or improved methods that are of relevance to the broader field of Plant Breeding.
-Please note that methods that are highly specialized and useful only for a relatively small crop or group of researchers will not be considered with priority.
+Methods Papers: We welcome papers describing new or improved methods.
+Please note that methods that are highly specialized and useful only for a relatively small group of researchers will not be considered with priority.
 We aim for papers that are of broader interest.
 The paper can be presented in a protocol-style or narrative method-style.

 Opinion Papers: This category allows researchers to present a new synthesis of the field, future projections, or discussions and speculations that go beyond the level of a standard Review Paper.
-By definition, these are opinionated narratives that help the research field forward.
+These are opinionated narratives that help the research field forward.

 Submission Process